 In the early days of D’Artagnan duck was the first product we sold.
 In our “everything but the quack” philosophy, we put each part to good use.
 Along with foie gras and duck breast, the moulard duck provides hefty legs that lend themselves to confit… and plenty of duck fat for cooking them.
 And so we started making vats of duck confit!

 Technically speaking, duck confit falls in the broad and glorious category that is charcuterie.
-All smoked, cured, and cooked meats belong there; your favorites like bacon, ham, salami, prosciutto are all charcuterie.
+All smoked, cured, and cooked meats belong there; your favorites like bacon, ham, salami, and prosciutto are all charcuterie.

 Eating Duck Confit